all3xfx/croptoimgur/README.md

 # croptoimgur
-Javascript code for cropping an image and sending it to ImgUr.
+Javascript code for cropping an image and sending it to Imgur.